 Repeated conclusion: Everybody should have one.
 Really.

-posted under category: Life Events on October 6, 2008 at 8:39 am by MrNate
+posted under category: Life Events on October 6, 2008 by Nathan

 I had completely promised myself that I would NOT join MySpace, just as a fundamental stand against poor web design, even if they did write it with my favorite programming language.
 As a result, I had mentally discarded social networks in general, but, when you get married, you know, you make some compromises.
 So anyways, a few weeks ago, Alanda talked me into joining Facebook (in exchange for me taking out the garbage and cutting down a tree and giving her a massage -- I think she got the better end of the deal).